Sexual jealousy: Evocation

 There are cross-cultural differences in behaviours that evoke sexual jealousy.
-Specifically, one study focused on seven different countries: Hungary, Ireland, Mexico, the Netherlands, the Soviet Union, the United States, and Yugoslavia.
+Specifically, one study focused on seven countries: Hungary, Ireland, Mexico, the Netherlands, the Soviet Union, the United States, and Yugoslavia.
 Different behaviours were found to elicit different extents of sexual jealousy.
 For instance, flirting, kissing and sexual involvement elicit sexual jealousy across all these nations.
 However, dancing, hugging and kissing evoke very different reactions across cultures.
 In the Soviet Union, the most sexual jealousy is seen across dancing, hugging, flirting and kissing behaviours.
 Yugoslavian participants display the most intense sexual jealousy to flirting behaviour but the least to kissing.
 Dutch participants show the least sexual jealousy to kissing, dancing and hugging behaviours.

 In Western cultures

 Societies that permit extra-marital sexual relations often discourage sexual jealousy.
 For example, in Denmark very low sexual jealousy rates are determined by the very low 10% disapproval of extra-marital sex.
 On the other hand, individuals in the American Midwest show high feelings of sexual jealousy which corresponds to the 90% disapproval of extra-marital sex.

 American men also feel more sexual jealousy compared to German men when asked which would cause them more distress: i) a partner having formed a strong emotional attachment with another person or ii) a partner having passionate sexual intercourse with another person.
 Scenario i) measured emotional jealousy and scenario ii) measured sexual jealousy.
 The American men reported 33% greater sexual and emotional jealousy compared to German men.

 Greater sexual jealousy seen in American men may be because in American culture, love, sex, family relationships and marriage are strongly connected.
 So when partners entangle with others, loss of love and relationship and therefore sexual jealousy, are all likely to be felt.

-Additionally, in Western culture, females are more likely than men to trigger sexual jealousy.
+Additionally, in Western culture, women are more likely than men to trigger sexual jealousy.
 Inducing sexual jealousy is to increase their partner's attention towards them and counteract sexual and emotional jealousy.

 However, Western culture now is mainly monogamous which is very different from the environments in which the majority of evolution thus far has occurred.
 Therefore, evolutionarily it is likely that different past cultures also showed differences in sexual jealousy.